dnhomura/role-play/specifications1.md

 ---

 This document was last updated on April 24, 2019.
-The responsibility for the contents of all tweets on @Devil_Homura lies with [@HK_DrFdL](https://twitter.com/HK_DrFdL), a female amature leterature writer and leader of a certain doujin circle.
+The responsibility for the contents of all tweets on @Devil_Homura lies with [@HK_DrFdL](https://twitter.com/HK_DrFdL), female amature leterature writer and leader of a certain doujin circle.